LeaVerou/proposal-class-spread/README.md

 Additionally, to satisfy use cases it is important to be able to spread _both_ objects and constructor functions, so the algorithm needs to be able to handle both cases with good DX.
-This means that `class A { ...B }` would need to copy instance and static members from `B` onto `A`, but if `B` is a regular object (such as that obtained via `import * as B from "./b.js"`), that needs to be specifying instance members as well, without having to wrap them in boilerplate.
+This means that `class A { ...Partial }` would need to copy instance and static members from `Partial` onto `A` if `Partial` is a constructor function, but if `Partial` is a regular object (such as that obtained via `import * as Partial from "./partial.js"`), that needs to be specifying instance members as well, without having to wrap them in a boilerplate `{prototype: Partial}`.
 Meaning, authors should not have do do this:

 ```js